8 best e-commerce website builders in 2025

 To start selling on Shopify, you'll need to upgrade from a free trial to a paid plan.
 At the time of writing, each plan costs just £1 per month for the first three months before increasing to the full monthly cost:

-• Basic – £25 per month for basic reports and two staff accounts.
+- Basic – £25 per month for standard analytics reports

-• Shopify – £65 per month for professional reports and five staff accounts.
+- Shopify – £65 per month for standard analytics reports and five staff accounts

-All three of those plans include up to 1,000 inventory locations.
+All three of those plans include 10 inventory locations.
+There's also a 25% discount on each plan if you pay yearly.

 An online store is just one of many types of websites you can build with Wix.